ketozhang/notes/mynotebook/Data_Science/Probability_Theory/Probability/Outcome-Space-Events.md

----
-title: Outcome Space and Events
+#  Outcome Space and Events
----

 We begin with introducing probability theory by thinking about how do we think the world works --- or at least a part of it.
 In probability theory, we assume there's **a world that has outcomes occurring by chance**.
 It is said that in this world, random processes exists.